After Allegations Of Toxic Culture, Southern Poverty Law Center Tries To Move Forward

 "When you come and work for an organization like the Southern Poverty Law Center, especially for people of color, women, you don't expect this organization to mirror what we see out in the greater society."

-The turmoil at the SPLC comes amid the broader #MeToo movement, and at a time when a new generation of workers are demanding equitable workplaces.
+The turmoil at the SPLC comes amid the broader #MeToo movement, and at a time when a new generation of workers is demanding equitable workplaces.
 Still, issues in the organization had surfaced long before.
-Back in the 1990s, the Montgomery Advertiser published a series of reports that exposed racial tensions within the organization and raised questions about aggressive fundraising tactics.
+In the 1990s, the Montgomery Advertiser published a series of reports that exposed racial tensions within the organization and raised questions about aggressive fundraising tactics.

 Baynes-Dunning points out that their staff has grown exponentially in recent years and that structures were not in place to monitor workplace issues and handle that expansion.
 Now, she wants to establish such a framework.

-Ousted founder Morris Dee faced allegations of improper touching that made subordinates feel uncomfortable, and inappropriate comments.
+Ousted founder Morris Dees faced allegations of improper touching that made subordinates feel uncomfortable and inappropriate comments.
 He did not respond to NPR's repeated phone calls for comment, but he has denied the sexual harassment allegations in other news outlets.

 One challenge SPLC has moving forward will be how to separate itself from Dees, who has long been the face of the organization, and was its most prolific fundraiser after he won a high-profile civil verdict against the Ku Klux Klan over a lynching decades ago.

-"People describe Morris Dees as if it's his entire name — Morris Dees comma the lawyer who bankrupted the Klu Klux Klan," says Vickers Shelley.
+"People describe Morris Dees as if it's his entire name — Morris Dees comma the lawyer who bankrupted the Ku Klux Klan," says Vickers Shelley.
 "That was their brand."

 Baynes-Dunning says they are up to the task.
-SPLC, she says, "is more than one person... we have now over 360 staff.
+SPLC, she says, "is more than one person ... we have now over 360 staff.
 They are the face of SPLC.
 It is their work that impacts communities that we serve.
 And so we've got to start lifting them up more."

-Baynes-Dunning declined to comment on whether there will be more leadership changes at the Center and on its board as she moves ahead.
+Baynes-Dunning declined to comment on whether there will be more leadership changes at the center and on its board as she moves ahead.